JKWA/funx/README.md

 ### Refinements

-Refinements allow for inspection of monadic values and the extraction of useful information:
+Refinements allow inspection of monadic values and extraction of useful information:

 - **`just?/1`**: Checks if a `Maybe` value is a `Just`.
 - **`nothing?/1`**: Checks if a `Maybe` value is `Nothing`.